La Première, Air France’s first class, is distinctive—even among its peers.

 The Air France la Première first class experience at the airport

 In select cities, Air France La Première passengers can book transfers to the airport at New York JFK, Paris, and five other French airports—included in their ticket price—by calling the dedicated La Première number they receive at the time of booking.
+It’s worth noting the number is a French number—there is not an international number for US-based passengers to call locally—but it’s available 24/7.
+Connecting passengers who are inbound to Paris on an Air France flight in La Première and also connecting to another Air France flight in La Première can book the transfers from the airport into Paris, and back to the airport if they have a long layover—included in the ticket price.

 La Première passengers are entitled to check three bags up to 70 pounds / 32 kilos each.
 Flying Blue Gold, Silver, or Platinum members and SkyTeam Elite Plus members can check an additional bag.
 La Première passengers can carry on two bags plus a personal item, the combined weight of which should be less than 40 pounds / 18 kilos.